 Do not take Bicalutamide with the following medicines:

-- medicines for allergy e.g. terfenadine, astemizole
+- medicines for cold or allergy e.g. terfenadine, astemizole

 Inform your doctor and pharmacist if you are taking any of these medicines:

 - ciclosporin (medicine used in organ transplant or certain immune disorders)

 - medicines for irregular heartbeat e.g. quinidine, disopyramide, amiodarone